ePaperInnovation/PL_smallEPD/readme.md

 based on UC8156 driver IC for Adafruit GFX core library.
 The communication is SPI-based, for more information about hook-up please check: https://github.com/plasticlogic/PL_smallEPD.

-Created by Robert Poser & Zhongke Dai, Mar 30th 2021, Dresden/Germany.
+Created by Zhongke Dai & Robert Poser, Mar 30th 2021, Dresden/Germany.
 Released under BSD license (3-clause BSD license), check license.md for more information.